laughingbiscuit/seandavis.sh/index.md

   rectangle ProgressiveWebApp as web rectangle "API GW/Ingress" as api rectangle "Service Mesh/Network" as sm {
-    rectangle "Microsvcs (HTTP/Streaming)" as u
+    rectangle "Microsvc A (HTTP/Streaming)" as u {
+      rectangle app as a
+      database db as d
+    }
+    rectangle "Microsvc B (HTTP/Streaming)" as u2 {
+      rectangle app as a2
+      database db as d2
+    }
+    rectangle "Microsvc ...
+(HTTP/Streaming)" as u3 {
-    rectangle "IDP" as idp
+      rectangle app as a3
-    database "Persistence" as db
+      database db as d3
+    }
   }
 }
 rectangle "Ops Tooling" as ops